 CAPA strives to place students in internships that directly relate to their course of study, thus ensuring the quality and academic relevance.
 Placements are based on student skills, interests, and professional goals as well as the project needs and work cycles of internship sponsors.
 The companies and organizations selected as internship sites are carefully monitored by site visits and student assessment.

-The London Program is 8 weeks in length.
-Orientation will take place during the first week and will include a welcome reception, a neighborhood walking tour, a half-day city tour, and confirmation interview.
-Students will also participate in two full-day excursions to Stonehenge & Bath and Stratford-Upon-Avon.
+The London Program is 6.5 weeks in length.
+Orientation will take place during the first several days of the program and will include a welcome reception, a neighborhood walking tour, a half-day city tour, and confirmation interview.
+Students will also participate in a full-day excursion to Stonehenge & Bath.

 All internship hours and class time will take place Monday-Friday leaving students with the weekends to explore London or travel on their own.
 The program also includes CAPA’s My-Education Program, a rich and varied calendar of free or low-cost optional activities, events, lectures, walking tours, and film showings intended to help students make the most of their time in London.

 London is one of the most cosmopolitan cites in the world.
 Thousands of world cultures mingle with British tradition in this metropolis, creating an air of excitement and sophistication.
 London is the cultural capital of the United Kingdom and offers endless attractions: art, theatre, music, and plenty of British politics and history.
 The sheer diversity of London life and culture ensures that internships can be obtained in almost any field.